psawicki5/Django-NewBet-App/README.md

 * migrate db
 * create superuser
 * install kronos tasks by typing in ./manage.py installtasks
+* run redis server
+* run rabbitmq server
-* runserver
+* runserver Django development server
 * login as superuser
 * go to localhost:8000/add_competitions/2017 and check competitions that you want to follow/bet
-* now you can create app user using register button and bet fixtures
+* now you can create app_user using register button and bet fixtures

 Fixtures are updated once every 3 minutes automatically.